 Your skills are primarily wrapped up in your business and how you choose to run it.
 If I help you create a real estate website -- that doesn't make me a realtor.
 Flip that around and because you own a business of any sort that has a website -- that doesn't translate to being a web designer, web developer or web marketer.

-Different skills sets, knowledge and expertise to succeed in either.
+Different skills sets, knowledge and expertise are required to succeed in any medium.
 Rare are the individuals that can master it all.

 Some are more willing to admit and acknowledge their limitations than others.
 Which are you?
 Which type of person do you think has the best chance for success?